Tonight, as you look up at the stars, think about the way our local star, the sun, moves through our Milky Way galaxy. A friend from Australia wrote:

 Vega resides almost exactly opposite of Sirius, the brightest star in the nighttime sky.
 If you have an unobstructed horizon, you may see Sirius low in the southeast, as Vega sits low in the northwest.

 At mid-northern latitudes, you’ll possibly see both stars around 6 to 7 p.m. local time.
-Sirius swings low in the southwest sky by around 3 to 4 a.m., at which time Vega reappears in the northeast sky (at mid-northern latitudes).
-Click here to find out when these two stars rise/set in your sky.
+Sirius swings low in the southwest sky by around 2 to 3 a.m., at which time Vega reappears in the northeast sky (at mid-northern latitudes).
+Click here to find out when these two stars rise/set in your sky, remembering to pick Vega/Sirius as your celestial object of interest.

 Remember, our sun’s direction of motion (and thus our Earth’s corresponding motion) toward Vega has the special name of apex of the sun’s way.
 Vega – the solar apex star – can be found in the eastern sky during the dawn and predawn hours throughout the winter season.